Kagami/bnw-meow/README.md

 # Install node and bower dependencies.
 % make install-deps
 # Initialize default application config.
-# You could adjust settings in app/scripts/config.config if you want.
+# You could then adjust settings in app/scripts/config.config if you want.
 % make config
 ```